-Torn between baby names?
-Try combining them
+How to Combine Baby Names to Create a Unique & New One

-After reading through endless books and websites and hearing dozens of recommendations from friends and family, you've finally got a few baby names you like.
+After reading through endless books and websites and hearing dozens of recommendations from friends and family, you’ve finally narrowed down your long (long!) list to a few baby names you like.
 The problem?
-You just can't decide.
-It can be agonizing to try to choose, particularly if you end up with two names that both have significant meanings for you.
+You just can’t decide.
+It can be agonizing to try to choose the perfect baby name, particularly if you end up with two names that both have significant meanings for you.

+You can always opt to use one name as the middle name — and maybe even flip a coin or pull out of a hat to decide which name gets second billing.

-If you're stuck, we've got a recommendation: Try a combo.
-This technique allows you to keep what you love about both names without having to get rid of one; plus, you end up with something totally unique.
-There are a few techniques you can use to combine names, and each method has its perks.
+But if that doesn’t work for you, we’ve got a recommendation: Try a combination name.
+By mixing together your two favorite names, you to keep what you love about both names without having to get rid of one; plus, you end up with a name that’s totally unique (just like your baby!).

+There are a few different techniques you can use to combine two names to make one for a baby, and each method has its perks.
 Try them out and see what you come up with — it just might be the perfect name.

 One of the simplest ways of combining baby names is to link them with a hyphen.
 This allows both names to retain their individual meaning while creating a new moniker that will be unique to your child.